'The Bean Eaters': Gwendolyn Brooks's perfect poem

 Two who are Mostly Good.
 Two who have lived their day, But keep on putting on their clothes And putting things away.

 Already, I feel like there isn’t much else to say.
 Which is, like I say, no bad thing.
 Some poems speak for themselves.
 This is one of them.
-I think the last stanza speaks for itself, too, but writing about it made me like it even more.
+The last stanza speaks for itself, too, but writing about it made me like it even more.

 And remembering ...
 Remembering, with twinklings and twinges, As they lean over the beans in their rented back room that is full of beads and receipts and dolls and cloths, tobacco crumbs, vases and fringes.

 I love this, too, because the form suddenly gives way to prose: the final two lines become pure list, as if all the objects in the room have forced themselves into the poem.
-The sudden rush is bitter-sweet: the poem knows that clutter is the opposite of plenty.
-Yet that clutter is also a sign of their shared life and of a different kind of wealth.
+The sudden rush is bitter-sweet.
+The poem knows that clutter is the opposite of plenty.
+Yet, that clutter is also a sign of their shared life, which is a different kind of wealth.
 Piles of memories, piles of stuff.

-The list that arrives midway through Adlestrop launches us off into a waking dream.
-In ‘The Bean Eaters’ we’re left suspended on that last word, ‘fringes’: by the awkward, unresolved rhythm; by the image of old threads repeating endlessly; and by that rhyme which sends us right back to their memories, rattling between twinklings and twinges, memories repeating like fringes…
+The list that arrives midway through Edward Thomas’s ‘Adlestrop’ launches us off into a waking dream.
+In ‘The Bean Eaters’ we’re left suspended on that last word, ‘fringes’.
+Suspended by the awkward, unresolved rhythm; suspended by the image of old threads repeating endlessly; and suspended by that rhyme which sends us right back to their memories, rattling between twinklings and twinges, memories repeating like fringes…

 A note on list poems

-Last time a reader remembered their professor saying that ‘all great poems are really lists’.
-Which, as they said, isn’t strictly true but is deeply suggestive.2 It takes me back to Auden, who used to argue that all poetry was a form of praise, and back to Edward Thomas, who made endless lists of proper names in his prose before he ever wrote a poem—not just flowers but the names of pubs and villages, houses and gravestones.
+A reader of this newsletter remembers their professor once saying that ‘all great poems are really lists’.
+Which, as said reader said, isn’t strictly true, but is deeply suggestive.2 It takes me back to Auden, who used to argue that all poetry was a form of praise, and back to Edward Thomas, who made endless lists of proper names in his prose before he ever wrote a poem—not just flowers but the names of pubs and villages, houses and gravestones.
 Back to John Clare, too, whose poems often start with some variation on the line ‘I love to see’.
-Then he tells you what he loves to see.
+Then, in the poem, he tells you what he loves to see.
 It makes me think of our toddler, whose favourite word at the moment is ‘more’.

-All of which said, there is a recent vogue for poems which are purely, and only, lists which I am wary of and would like to gently warn against.3 It goes back to that question of what a poem ‘really’ is.
-This question tends to tie us all up in knots, but I trust the simple answer: the fundamental unit in a poem is the line (or phrase, since not every poem is written down).
-The way the lines move down the page, or the phrases move through time, is the poem and this is true whether or not you are writing in metre.
+All of which said, there is a recent vogue for poems which are purely, and only, lists which I am wary of and would like to take a moment here to gently warn against.3 It goes back to that question of what a poem ‘really’ is.
+This question tends to tie everyone up in knots, but I trust the simple answer: the fundamental unit in a poem is the line.
+The way these lines move together down the page, or (since not every poem is on the page) move through time, is the poem.
+This is true whether or not you are writing in metre.
 This is form.
-Form wrests the poem away from the poet and opens up the possibility of surprise.4
+And form wrests the poem away from the poet and opens up the possibility of surprise.4

-A list is made up of things, not phrases.
-It is a bag into which you can drop any number of images and ideas in any combination, which means the list-maker is always in control.
+This sounds a little like a list, doesn’t it.
+Superficially, it is.
+But a list is not a poem.
+A list is made up of things, not lines.
+It is a bag into which you can drop any number of images and ideas in any combination, anytime you like, means the list-maker is always in control.
+We already know how the list will move down the page.
 It is a long way from Robert Frost’s ice-cube on the hot stove, riding ‘on its own melting’.
 Perhaps every good poem starts as a list.
 But at some point, the poet has to let the poem take over.
 Which means letting go.

 Thank you, Edward Doegar.